-This is the first part of a series on my experiences and learnings after conducting 750 interviews and reviewing 10,000 more over the course of five years.
+This is part of a series on my experiences and learnings after conducting 750 interviews and reviewing 10,000 more over the course of five years.
 From both the candidate and interviewer sides of the table.

 One of the most common questions I get asked at the end of an interview for an intern or new grad position is: “did I pass?”
 And I’m unable to answer for two reasons, 1.
 I’m not the one making that decision so I honestly don’t know and 2. you can’t “pass” something that has no concept of passing.
 Asking that question illustrates the candidate having the wrong mentality with interviewing in general.
 In these situations, the biggest takeaway I try to instill to them is: